 Singapore is home to yet another branch of Stryker Medical.
-In Singapore, the subject of gender identity is heating up with their Minister of Education is accused of trying to interfere with students’ access to the use of wrong sex hormones and where he is calling for calm.
+In Singapore, the subject of gender identity is heating up with their Minister of Education accused of trying to interfere with students’ access to the use of wrong sex hormones, and where he is calling for calm.
 As reported by Manchester University, Singapore is one of Asia’s most highly developed and successful free-market economies, with a higher GDP than much of Europe.
 Multi-national corporations in Singapore include Bosch, Unilever, BMW, Walt Disney Company, Google, Facebook, and Hewlett-Packard (All major corporate supporters of gender identity).
 Singapore is the Asian headquarters for these companies.
 The economy depends highly on exports of electronics, computer products, and pharmaceuticals.
-Pharmaceutical companies that have their regional offices in Singapore include Ferring Pharmaceuticals, GlaxoSmithKline, Pfizer, and Merck & Co.
+Pharmaceutical companies with regional offices in Singapore include Ferring Pharmaceuticals, GlaxoSmithKline, Pfizer, and Merck & Co.

-Ferring Pharmaceuticals, whose global site is in Ireland, make, advocate for and fund the use of puberty blockers, along with TENI (Transgender Equality Network Ireland), even after the Irish College of GPs no longer claim puberty blockers and hormonal sex changes are reversible.
+Ferring Pharmaceuticals, whose global site is in Ireland, advocates for and funds the use of puberty blockers, along with TENI (Transgender Equality Network Ireland), even after the Irish College of GPs no longer claims puberty blockers and hormonal sex changes are reversible.

 Ireland, home to TENI, is a boiling cauldron of Trans rights activism.
-TENI is funded by Transgender Europe, which is heavily funded by Arcus Foundation (read: Stryker Medical).
+TENI is funded by Transgender Europe, which is heavily financed by Arcus Foundation (read: Stryker Medical).
 It is home to three branches of Stryker Medical and 19 of the top 20 global pharmaceutical and biopharmaceutical companies.